-Wenzhou-Kean University programs comprise seven baccalaureate majors: Teaching English in Global Settings, Computer Science, Finance, Accounting (with emphasis on international standards and practices), Global Business, Marketing and Graphic Design.
+Wenzhou-Kean University programs comprise seven baccalaureate majors: Teaching English in Global Settings (B.A.); Computer Science (B.S.); Finance (B.S.); Accounting (with emphasis on international standards and practices) (B.S.); Global Business (B.S.); Marketing (B.S.); and Graphic Design (B.F.A.).
+In 2017, majors will be added in Interactive Advertising (B.F.A); Architecture (B.A.); Management (Entrepreneurship Option and Supply Chain Management Option) (B.S.); Mathematics – Data Analytics Option (B.A.); and Psychology (B.A.).
 In addition, Wenzhou-Kean has a substantial commitment to the teaching of ESL/EFL.

 All faculty positions are full-time, single or multi-year assignments, effective for the start of the fall or spring semester.
 Positions will be offered at either the tenure-track or Lecturer level.
-Tenure-track appointments are available at the rank of Assistant or Associate Professor.
-Lecturers teach 30 credits per academic year and provide student and learning support services during the assigned periods.
+Tenure-track appointments are available at the rank of Assistant or Associate Professor and require teaching assignments (24 credits per academic year); student and learning support services; service to the university and/or professional community; and research.
+Lecturers teach 30 credits per academic year; provide student and learning support services; and service to the university and/or professional community.
 All faculty may be required to teach General Education courses.

-Graphic Design - to teach a full range of undergraduate Graphic Design courses.
+Graphic Design – to teach a full range of undergraduate courses (interactive, print, screen) in graphic design and/or advertising design.
 Tenure-track candidates are expected to provide leadership in the growth and development of the program in strong co-operation with colleagues at Kean USA.
 Contact: Search Committee Chairperson at firstname.lastname@example.org.

 General Education and Support Courses for Wenzhou-Kean Majors

-To teach disciplinary support courses for the seven majors in the areas listed below.
+Opportunities are also available to teach disciplinary support courses in the areas listed below.
 Candidates must also have the ability to teach additional General Education support courses as needed.